ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 with $()^{*}$ being the complex conjugate operator (without transpose), and $()^H$ is the Hermitian transpose (conjugate transpose).

-To calculate $\bs{W}\_\mathrm{opt}$, one method is to evaluate the expression above using the propagation constant and line lengths.
-However, at this point, we may not have an accurate estimate of the propagation constant.
-In the next section, I will discuss how to obtain $\bs{W}\_\mathrm{opt}$ directly from the line measurements using Takagi decomposition.
+One approach to computing $\bs{W}\_\mathrm{opt}$ is to evaluate the expression above directly from the propagation constant and line lengths.
+However, an accurate estimate of the propagation constant may not be available at this stage.
+In the next section, I show how to obtain $\bs{W}\_\mathrm{opt}$ directly from the line measurements using Takagi decomposition.

 Once we have $\bs{W}\_\mathrm{opt}$, we need to solve for the eigenvectors that correspond to the solution of $\bs{X} = \bs{B}^{T}\otimes\bs{A}$.
 Eigenvectors are only unique up to a scalar multiple, so they have to be normalized to get a unique answer.
 Since $\bs{X}$ is a $4\times 4$ matrix, there are four eigenvectors.
 I chose to normalize all diagonal elements to be 1.
 Other normalization choices could have been made, but this choice makes it simpler to denormalize later.
 This results in the normalized error terms of the following form: